Sales Funnel Metrics

 2. Opportunities Created

 Opportunities created is the number of deals created in your CRM within a given period.
-It’s a critical metric that fuels sales pipeline projections and subsequently predicted revenue from converting prospects to customers.
+It’s a critical metric that fuels sales pipeline projections and subsequently predicted revenue from converting prospects to paying customers.

 You can take this metric one step further by conducting a customer cohort analysis that focuses on opportunities at each stage of the sales pipeline.
 Remember that this cohort will be made of mid-funnel opportunities, meaning prospects have become qualified leads.
 You can then focus on the stage that sees some dropoff, alongside measuring the effectiveness of marketing campaigns in a given period.

 As the mid-funnel stages act as the entrance into the official pipeline, you can drill into this metric further by calculating your pipeline conversion rate.
-Divide your total number of conversions by total number of leads, then multiply by 100 to get a percentage.
+Divide your total number of conversions by the total number of leads, then multiply by 100 to get a percentage.

 3. Stale Pipeline List